Daniel J. Porter: Overtime

 In March 2021, Overtime announced the launch of Overtime Elite, a professional basketball league for 16-to-19 year-olds.

 In March 2022, Overtime announced the launch of OT7, a seven-on-seven football league.

 Overtime raised a $100 million D round led by Liberty Media Corporation in August 2022.

+In March 2026, Porter departed Overtime.

 Controversy

 Porter stirred controversy when, over Twitter, he slammed a former employee who decided to leave OMGPOP concurrent with the acquisition by Zynga.

-He was involved in a back and forth over Twitter with Notch of Minecraft fame.
+Porter was involved in a back and forth over Twitter with Notch of Minecraft fame.